Strawberry Scones with Lemon Glaze Recipe

 - 1 tablespoon 2% milk

-- In a large bowl, combine the flour, sugar, baking powder and salt.
+- Heat oven to 400°.
+In a large bowl, combine the flour, sugar, baking powder and salt.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in 1-1/4 cups cream just until moistened.
 Fold in strawberries.
 Turn onto a floured surface; knead 10 times.

 - Pat into a 9-in. x 7-in. rectangle.
 Cut in half horizontally.
 Cut each half into four rectangles; separate and place on a greased baking sheet.
 Brush with remaining cream.

-- Bake at 400° for 20-25 minutes or until golden brown.
+- Bake for 25-30 minutes or until golden brown.
 Cool on a wire rack for 5 minutes.
 For glaze, in a small bowl, combine the confectioners' sugar, lemon juice, butter and milk; drizzle over warm scones.
 Serve warm.
 Yield: 8 scones.

 Sort By :